Copyright © 2018 Ginger Booth. All rights reserved.

 Maybe it's a trap.

-Ebola Day is a prequel to Feral Recruit, in Ginger Booth's kick-butt day-after-doomsday Feral America series.
+Ebola Day is a prequel to Feral King and Feral Recruit, in Ginger Booth's kick-butt day-after-doomsday Feral America series.

 Dammit.
 She was only thirty feet from the subway stairs.
 But so were hundreds, maybe thousands of others.
 There was no telling where Kat and the others might be.
 Sensei, Kat, Jake, Rafe…bunch of black gi jackets… Then she laughed out loud and waved.